AramZS/thespin/text-datagrid/ID-Monstrous.markdown

 Vulnerable to hot sauce

-Wantonly consumes an unnerving resources.
+Drive: Wantonly consumes an unnerving resources.

 She once server a dark master: The Colonel.